rbnxfactor/Simon-x-challenge/README.md

 Below are the steps you should follow:.

-Step 1: Click the green button in the upper right-hand corner, which is called the clone.
+Step 1: Click the green button in the upper right-hand corner, which is called the code.

 Step 2: If you have no Github Desktop account, then you can upload the zip file.